Carolina Panthers Betting Guide: Odds And Predictions

 In-play and live betting

 Sometimes, the most thrilling and rewarding bets are bets made while games are being played.
 These are referred to as live bets or in-play bets.
-Odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
+NFL Odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
 For example, if the Panthers (-110) were heavily favored against the Jets (+190) before kickoff, a payout on a $10 bet on Carolina to win would win $9.09.

 However, say the Panthers fell to a big 21-3 deficit in the first half despite controlling the overall game (due to costly turnovers or a special teams gaffe).
 Odds may swing in favor of the Jets, who may be a -110 favorite at halftime.
 Taking the Panthers to come back and win the game could present plus-odds (say, +155).
 Should a bettor take Carolina (+155) at halftime and the Panthers pull off the comeback, winners would win $15.50 instead of $9.09 (plus the initial $10 bet).